Legacy and Obsolete Technology: Contextual Menu Plugins

 Abracode Shortcuts is currently the only way to load and execute

-Shortcuts 2.0 allows you to assign hot key combination for showing the contextual menu.
+Shortcuts lets you assign hot key combination for showing the contextual menu.

 You can assign it under new "Menu" tab in Shortcuts:

 The menu is handled and shown by ShortcutObserver, not the host application as in case or regular contextual menu invocation.
 Because of that there might be some differences in how it looks or works.
 It does not display items added by the host application, just items added by contextual menu

 plug-ins.
 In Finder, the menu is not displayed under "More" submenu!

 The menu shows up right under your mouse regardless of where the actual selection in front application is.